Kolten Wong Player Props: Mariners vs. Rangers

-The Seattle Mariners, including Kolten Wong (.161 on-base percentage in past 10 games, 91 points below season-long percentage), battle starting pitcher Jon Gray and the Texas Rangers at Globe Life Field, Friday at 8:05 PM ET.
+On Sunday, Kolten Wong (coming off going 0-for-1) and the Seattle Mariners face the Texas Rangers, whose starting pitcher will be Nathan Eovaldi.
+First pitch is at 2:35 PM ET.

-He had a hitless showing in his last game (0-for-2) against the Yankees.
+He had a hitless performance in his most recent game (0-for-1) against the Rangers.

 Kolten Wong Game Info & Props vs. the Rangers